Get a FREE copy of VOM’s Global Prayer Guide with any giftGive Now

 It is illegal for Saudis to possess a Bible.
 However, some Saudi seekers and converts are willing to take the risk of owning one, and many Saudis are accessing Scripture through the internet and other digital media.
 Give Bibles

-VOM covertly helps seekers and provides aid for Christian converts from Islam.
+VOM covertly helps seekers and provides aid to Christian converts from Islam.
 Give to VOM’s Global Ministry

-- Pray for the protection and growth of the few indigenous Christians in the country.
+- Pray for the protection and growth of small local fellowships throughout the country.